Milky Way Workshop

 What to Bring: (contact us if you need help or don't understand any of these items)

-- A lens with with a focal length of at least 24mm
+A lens with with a minimum focal length of at least 24mm

-- A flashlight or head lamp (preferrably a head lamp so your hands are free)
+A flashlight or head lamp (preferably a head lamp so your hands are free)

 Things to do and places to eat: